Emergency Medical Services Authority (EMSA)

 The Model State Emergency Health Powers Act (MSEHPA) grants public health powers to state and local public health authorities to ensure a strong, effective, and timely planning, prevention, and response mechanisms to public health emergencies (including bioterrorism) while also respecting individual rights.
 Developed by the Centers in collaboration with a host of partners, MSEHPA has been used by state and local legislators and health officials nationwide as a guide for considering public health law reform in their states.

-Legislative Status Update: Since its completion on December 21, 2001, the Centers has been tracking state legislative activity related to MSEHPA.
-As of July 15, 2006, the Act has been introduced in whole or part through 171 bills or resolutions in forty-four (44) states, the District of Columbia, and the Northern Mariannas Islands.
-Thirty-eight (38) states (including CA) have passed a total of 66 bills or resolutions that include provisions from or closely related to the Act.
-For more information on these bills or to view the Model State Emergency Health Powers Act, click on the link above.
+Since its completion on December 21, 2001, the Centers has been tracking state legislative activity related to MSEHPA.
+As of July 15, 2006, the Act has been introduced in whole or part through 171 bills or resolutions in 44 states, the District of Columbia, and the Northern Mariannas Islands.
+Thirty-eight (38)states (including CA) have passed a total of 66 bills or resolutions that include provisions from or closely related to the Act.
+For more information on these bills please review the Model State Emergency Health Powers Act.